-Although the teaching–staff aim to accommodate (where possible) the wide variety of ‘personal issues’ that can impinge upon a student’s ability to attend all lectures and tutorials throughout the semester, students must attend a mandatory 80% of the scheduled tutorials.
+Although the teaching–staff aim to accommodate (where possible) the wide variety of ‘personal issues’ that can impinge upon a student’s ability to attend all lectures and tutorials throughout the semester, attendance to all lectures and tutorials are mandatory.
 This requirement has been instigated in order to aid students in gaining appropriate competency standards in the subject matter, and aid in the student’s ability to apply this knowledge through set assessment tasks.

 It is expected that you will come to tutorials prepared with equipment, materials, and ongoing work for discussion

 You must keep every sketch, text, concept model, to assist your practice of thinking and making; these are part of the process of design, and can be crucial to the final outcome; studio staff will often ask you to show them this work, and sometimes this work becomes relevant at the oddest moments.

 You are expected to produce work between one studio session and the next.
 If you do not have work to discuss with staff in studio then there can be no feedback; research and process are the methods of a design practice.
 Part of the process is showing, sharing, and talking.

 Do not sit in studio waiting for someone to come and talk to you, studio is a place for you to work, (that’s what it’s for), this can be drawing, writing, reading, making – and the library is one of your prime resources

 There will be quiz to be completed for each lecture.
 The quiz will be based on the lecture that is given on the day.
 Results of the quiz will add up to 10% of the total course mark.

 You are required to complete 9 compulsory tasks designed to help you complete your submissions on time.
 Completed tasks are expected to be used in the production of your presentations for mid-review and final submission.